audreycanto/Canto-Repository-PSHS-CLC/q1/q1_sg2_a2.md

 Which algorithm is easier to understand at first glance?
 What makes it clearer?

-Pseudocode 1 is the easiest as it is more concise, and there are no unnecessary functions.
+PseudoCode 1 is the easiest as it is more concise, and there are no unnecessary functions.

 Checklist to guide your answer:
 ![Table 2](q1sg2a2table2.png)